Going on a bicycle wine tour in Mendoza is a quintessential backpacker experience.

 At 9:30 AM, I was picked up at my hostel, and along with a German family of three, we drove South.

 We were let out at a bike rental shop.
-It being Autumn, there was a serious chill in the air, and I soon realized it was exacerbated once you began pedaling.
+It being Autumn, there was a severe chill in the air, and I soon realized it was exacerbated once you began pedaling.

-And I appreciated the fact that they are taking an organic approach to growing the grapes.
+And I appreciated the fact that they are taking an organic approach to grow the grapes.

 Wine Tasted: Vina el Cerno Malbec (only 9,000 bottles produced per year)

 My Thoughts: Excellent wine, which tastes all the better because it's organic, and made with a lot of love.
 I wanted to take the mini-barrel with me!

 By the time we were riding to Lagarde, our second winery, the sun had risen higher in the sky, and had the temps had begun to warm up.
 It didn't hurt that we had already consumed our first glass of wine either.